Dogtown’s biggest little sweetheart

 During her first 10 days in Dogtown, Pinky was so frightened that, whenever her caregivers would come close enough to take a peek at the three precious pups, she would snarl and snap at them until they backed off.
 On one hand, the behavior showed what a wonderfully protective mother she was, guarding her babies with all the strength she could muster from her little body.

-Getting Pinky to trust
+Getting Pinky the Chihuahua to trust

 However, caregivers like Analia Matias, known around Dogtown as “The Puppy Mom,” knew that they would have to get Pinky to trust them, if only to make sure the puppies were healthy and growing the way they should.
 Because their mother was so agitated, the puppies were already showing signs of fear.
 It was crucial that they learn socialization skills so they wouldn’t grow up to be afraid of people, too.